Boodogs/uwhpsc---clone/notes/labs/lab16.rst

 * Instead of using the `random_number` subroutine to generate a random `x` for checking the relative error, as is done in `$UWHPSC/codes/lapack/randomsys3.f90`, try taking `x` to be a vector of all 1's.
-(And as in the original code compute :math:`b = Ax` usint `matmul` and then solve the system to recover `x`.
-How well does it do?)
+(And as in the original code compute :math:`b = Ax` usint `matmul` and then solve the system to recover `x`.)
+Print out the computed `x` as well as computing the relative error in the 1-norm as in the original code.
+How well does it do?
+How does the accuracy relate to the condition number?

 * You might want to look at the `dgecon documentation
   <http://www.netlib.no/netlib/lapack/double/dgecon.f>`_.